TOPIC: What Is The Best Triathlete Training Workout?

 Anyone who is generally under a lot of pressure, or is at risk for health problems can probably benefit from a training regimen like this, or similar to it.
 You don't necessarily need to train for a triathlon to experience the benefits of triathlon training.

-If you only picked one aspect of this training to add to your current routine, I would recommend the running program, as a large chunk of Americans are at risk for several serious health problems, I believe most people can benefit from the running program detailed above.
+If you only picked one aspect of this training to add to your current routine, I recommend the running program.
+A large chunk of Americans are at risk for several serious health problems.
+I believe most people can benefit from the running program detailed above.

 Who Would Not Benefits